webplatform/docs/tutorials/css-regions/index.md

 The [[css/properties/flow-into|'''flow-into''']] and
-[[css/properties/flow-from|'''flow-from''']] properties must both specify the same ''named flow'' for the feature to work.
+[[css/properties/flow-from|'''flow-from''']] properties must both specify the same ''named flow'' for the feature to work, in this case ''main''.
 Once that is in place, elements assigned with [[css/properties/flow-from|'''flow-from''']] behave as ''regions'' that flow content.
 The series of regions through which content flows is called the ''region chain'':